Different types of attribution

 Unified marketing measurement allows marketers to understand the impact of their strategies at both an aggregate level (MMM) and at the level of individual customer touchpoints (MTA).

-UMM is mainly used by marketeers and marketing managers for:
+UMM is mainly used by marketers and marketing managers for:

 Evaluating the whole customer journey